okahwaji-tech/agents/docs/materials/math/probability-theory.md

 Long-range dependencies can span entire sentences or even multiple sentences, involving phenomena such as coreference resolution, discourse coherence, and thematic consistency.
 These dependencies are particularly challenging to model because they require maintaining relevant information across long sequences while avoiding interference from irrelevant intermediate tokens.
 For example, in a medical case report, the initial presentation of symptoms should be consistent with the final diagnosis, even if they are separated by detailed descriptions of tests and procedures.

 The mathematical modeling of token dependencies often involves factorizing the joint distribution in ways that make the dependencies explicit.
 One common approach is to use conditional independence assumptions to simplify the joint distribution.
-For example, a first-order Markov model assumes that each token depends only on the immediately preceding token: P(W₁, W₂, ..., Wₙ) = P(W₁) × ∏ᵢ₌₂ⁿ P(Wᵢ|Wᵢ₋₁).
+For example, a first-order Markov model assumes that each token depends only on the immediately preceding token:

+$$
+P(W_1, W_2, \ldots, W_n) = P(W_1) \times \prod_{i=2}^{n} P(W_i|W_{i-1})
+$$

 While this assumption dramatically simplifies computation, it may be too restrictive for capturing the full range of dependencies in natural language.

 Higher-order Markov models extend this approach by conditioning each token on multiple preceding tokens: P(Wᵢ|Wᵢ₋ₖ, ..., Wᵢ₋₁).
 However, as k increases, the number of parameters grows exponentially, leading to data sparsity problems and computational challenges.
 This trade-off between model expressiveness and computational tractability is a central theme in language modeling.